 Col. Robert Switzer | 910.938.6351 | firstname.lastname@example.org

 Membership includes students interested in the social sciences as well as philosophy.
 Campus activities include a voter registration drive, Habitat for Humanity, and participation in Fall Festival and Spring Fling.

 Practical Nursing Education Club

 This organization is designed to prepare the practical nursing student for membership and participation in professional practical nursing organizations.
-Professional growth and development are encouraged through group activities and field trips.
+Professional growth and development are encouraged through group learning and community service projects.

 Tana Porter | 910.938.6206 | email@example.com

 This organization is designed for students enrolled in office administration, medical office administration, or other related programs.
 It provides a support system that includes faculty and peers, a network for access to additional resources, and insight into the dynamics of office administration.

 April LaFave | 910-938-6385 | firstname.lastname@example.org

 The purpose is to look beyond the often neglected and taken-for-granted aspects of our social environment and examine them in a fresh and creative way utilizing sociological imagination and perspective; to provide additional opportunities for Coastal Carolina Community College students to develop sociological skills for all future occupations; and to promote a sense of civic, campus, and personal responsibility through voluntary membership/research.
 Club membership consists of students with an interest in sociology, regardless of their curricula.

 This club provides fellowship and support to students in the Emergency Medical Science field and ensures the continuation of the Star of Life endowed scholarship program.
 The organization is open to Coastal students already enrolled in the Emergency Medical Science curriculum as well as those students who are seeking admittance.